---

 # Why This Problem Happens: Three Root Causes

-**Root Cause 1: CMS architecture is optimized for humans, not crawlers.** Most WordPress and Webflow themes generate heavy DOM structures where nested divs, inline styles, and JavaScript dependencies consume the context window.
-GPTBot does not have eyes; it has a context window, and inefficient themes consume that space before reaching the primary content.
+Most WordPress and Webflow themes generate heavy DOM structures.
+What looks like a clean blog post in a browser is a maze of nested divs, inline styles, and JavaScript dependencies when a bot reads it.
+GPTBot does not have eyes; it has a context window, and your theme is eating it.

 For a deeper grounding in how the discipline works end to end, see our [guide to generative engine optimization](/blog/what-is-generative-engine-optimization-geo).